WolfgangSpahn/depcy/Readme.md

 # Depcy

 A simple utility library for navigating and extracting data from spacy dependency trees.
+You can extract compund nouns, noun phrases and SPO phrases for further use.

+When dealing with LLMs there is the need to machine read the language in/ouput.
+Spacy is a great tool for this.
+Its dependency tree hold all information you need for this.
+Depcy helps to keep it simple.

 ## Examples

 ### Merge all

-Use default setting of merge all to merge the noun phrases.
+Merging is our work horse for simple extraction.
+Here we use the default setting of merge all to merge the noun phrases.

 ~~~~python
 from pprint import pprint